IIT-EnergySystemModels/openTEPES/README.rst

 CBC
 ================================
 The `CBC solver <https://github.com/coin-or/Cbc>`_ is our recommendation if you want a free and open-source solver.
 For Windows users, the effective way to install the CBC solver is downloading the binaries from `this link <https://www.coin-or.org/download/binary/Cbc/Cbc-2.10.5-x86_64-w64-mingw32.zip>`_, copy and paste the *cbc.exe* file to the PATH that is the "bin" directory of the Anaconda or Miniconda environment.
+It can be installed using: ``conda install -c conda-forge coincbc``.

 Gurobi
 ================================